 200 Years of American Architectural Drawing

-By David Gebhard and Deborah Nevins
+Curated by David Gebhard and Deborah Nevins

 The book and exhibit were supported by the National Endowment for the Arts, the New York State Council on the Arts, and the Graham Foundation for Advanced Studies in the Fine Arts.